 Arizona conducts a time study on a quarterly basis for those school districts that are participating in this program.
-The purpose of the time study is to identify the proportion of administrative time allowable and reimbursable under the MAC program.
+The purpose of the time study is to identify the proportion of time spent performing medical direct services allowable under the direct service program and the administrative time allowable and reimbursable under the MAC program.

 In most school districts, it is uncommon to find staff whose activities are limited to just one or two specific functions.
-Staff members normally perform a number of activities, some of which are related to the direct covered services and some of which are not.
-Sorting out the portion of staff activity that is related to these direct covered services and to all other functions requires an allocation methodology that is objective and empirical (i.e., based on documented data).
+Staff members normally perform a number of activities, some of which are related to the provision of direct medical services, administrative and outreach, and some of which are not.
+Sorting out the portion of staff activity that is related to direct medical services, MAC activities and to all other functions requires an allocation methodology that is objective and empirical (i.e., based on documented data).
 Staff time has been accepted as the basis for allocating staff cost.
 The federal government has developed an established tradition of using time studies as an acceptable basis for cost allocation.

 A time study reflects how staff time is distributed across a range of activities.
 A time study is not designed to show how much of a certain activity staff perform; rather, it reflects how time is allocated among different activities.
-As stated previously, the state will utilize a Random Moment Time Study (RMTS) methodology at which time all LEAs who participate in the MAC program will be required to participate in the RMTS methodology of time study.
+As stated previously, the state will utilize a Random Moment Time Study (RMTS) methodology at which time all LEAs who participate in the MSBC program will be required to participate in the RMTS methodology of time study.